Jerry Hairston Jr.: Cincinnati Reds

+On January 7, 2009, he re-signed with the Reds; the contract contained $2 million in guaranteed money.
 Hairston represented Mexico at the 2009 World Baseball Classic alongside his brother Scott.
 Hairston's mother was born in Mexico, making him eligible to play for the Mexican team.
-He had 4 hits in 14 at-bats in the Classic.
+He had four hits in 14 at-bats for Team Mexico.
+Hairston hit .254 with a .397 OBP, eight home runs, and 27 RBI in 86 games for Cincinnati, mostly playing second, third, and shortstop.